About Beijing Capital International Airport (BJS, PEK)

 There is a good choice of places to eat and drink throughout the airport.
 These include tea houses, fast-food outlets, Chinese and Western restaurants, ice cream parlours and bars.

-There are numerous shops in each terminal, selling everything from jewellery and gifts to children’s toys and tea leaves.
+There are numerous shops in each terminal, selling everything from jewellery and books to children’s toys and tea leaves.
 A large selection of duty-free shopping is available to international passengers in Terminals 2 and 3.

 Left-luggage facilities are available in the Terminal 2 arrival and departure hall (tel: +86 10 6459 8151), as well as the Terminal 3 arrival hall (tel: +86 10 6455 8580).
 For lost and found items, contact the airport lost and found desks inside the passenger service centre in Terminal 2 (tel: +86 10 96158 [for Terminals 1 and 2]) and at various points in Terminal 3 (tel: +86 10 96158).
 Porters can assist with luggage in the baggage reclaim areas and public departure halls.
 Luggage trolleys are available free of charge.